codingcodax/notes/learn/english/sentence-types.md

+---
+id: sentence-types
+aliases: []
+tags: []
+---

 To understand sentence structures, you must first have a general understanding of the types of words that are used to form sentences.

 | type      | what it is                                |
 | --------- | ----------------------------------------- |
 | [[noun]]  | a person, a place, a thing                |